Hreflang Checker

 What is an hreflang tag?

-What is x-default in hreflang?
+What is x-default in hreflang, and do I need it?